 Bob Walters, chief economist for Quicken Loans in Detroit, Mich., says conforming rates are driven by market and institutional forces such as fees charged by Fannie Mae and Freddie Mac to lenders which are embedded in your interest rate.

-For more information: Be sure to read HSH.com's outlook for 2014
+For more information: Be sure to read HSH.com's outlook

 "A planned increase in guarantee fees has temporarily been put on hold, but it would have increased mortgage rates by about one-eighth percent," says Walters.
 "In order for the market to push rates up significantly higher, the economy would have to be running on all cylinders with wage and employment growth.
 That's not happening yet, so I think rates will range from 4.5 to 5.5 percent this year."